kernelkit/mcd/README.md

     query-response-interval / 2`.
 Setting this to any value overrides the RFC algorithm, which may be necessary in some scenarios, it is however strongly recommended to leave this setting commented out!
+  * `include`: include a single file, or a glob expression matching files in a directory: `/etc/mc.d/*.conf`

 All interfaces in the system are probed at start (and SIGHUP), to enable mcd to act as a querier, use: